-The binding criteria to gain exposure to companies aligned to at least one of the sustainability themes referenced above is overseen by periodic desk reviews to identify that sufficient research has been undertaken tolerance.
+The binding criteria to gain exposure to companies aligned to at least one of the sustainability themes referenced above is overseen by periodic desk reviews to identify that sufficient research has been undertaken

-and documented to evidence that issuers within the Fund make a positive contribution towards and have been correctly mapped to the sustainability themes referenced below.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. and documented to evidence that issuers within the Fund make a positive contribution towards and have been correctly mapped to the sustainability themes referenced below.